ghaiot/artportfolio/pages/about.md

 If it's after mid-January, my age is whatever year it is minus two millennia.
 Unless you *want* me to be over 2,000 years old, in which case, scratch the subtraction.
 Average height.
 Average hair.
 Grey eyes.
 She/her.

 I love music.
 I love cats (dogs, too).
+I love languages and linguistics.
 I love cold weather (cold is 100x better than hot, and I *will* die on that hill).
 I love flannel shirts.
 I love reading.

 I love writing.
 Probably more than anything else, if we're being honest, but that's not the focus here.
 The focus is art.